UPPS 05.04.03 - Emergency Operations

 Upon the completion of an emergency operation, the director of Emergency Operations will conduct a debriefing session.

-The director of Emergency Operations or EMC will prepare a complete report on the university involvement in the emergency operation and submit it to the President’s Cabinet through the vice president for Student Affairs within 10 business days.
+The director of Emergency Operations or the EMC will prepare a complete report on the university involvement in the emergency operation and submit it to the President’s Cabinet through the VPFSS within 10 business days.